OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ## Retrieving secrets #{retrieving-secrets}

-Once you've authenticated with Vault, you receive an authentication token.
-This token can then be used to retrieve secrets.
+After you've authenticated with Vault, you receive an authentication token that can be used to retrieve secrets.
 Secrets in Vault are stored in a [secrets engine](https://www.vaultproject.io/docs/secrets), of which there are many different types.

 The step templates created to support retrieving secrets focus on the [Key-Value (kv)](https://www.vaultproject.io/docs/secrets/kv) Secrets Engine as it's a generic Key-Value store used to store arbitrary secrets: